- On-Air Personality

 Two weeks after the CCAA final, Dave was tabbed to announce the CIF basketball championships at Arco Arena in Sacramento for Time Warner Cable Sports.

 Dave parlayed the Comcast exposure into a fill-in sports anchor position on KPIX 5 San Francisco in 2011 and took on more play-by-play the following year with the nation’s top-ranked high school football team, De la Salle of Concord, CA in the final year of legendary coach Bob Ladaceuer's career.
 The San Jose Sabercats came calling next with Dave announcing arena football after Cal’s Final Four run.
 In their final season in 2015, the Sabercats set a pro football record with 20-1 record capped by an ArenaBowl championship with Dave behind the mic.

 On a Personal Note

 Passionate about health and transforming peoples lives, Dave is a bootcamp instructor and fitness coach in Livermore, CA. Also, as the boys and girls 8th grade basketball coach at Mendenhall Middle School, three of Dave’s team’s played in the Tri-Valley Championship, winning two titles and only once losing more than three games in a season.

 As an actor, Dave has appeared in seven independent films, including a starring role in 2013's Oakland's Squad, directed by Mario Bobino. in 2017, he was cast a co-star in the indie drama, Jimmy Kendrick. in 2021, Dave starred in the independent short Critical Affair, which captured numerous awards including best short at the San Francisco Independent Film Festival.
 He ended 2021 with a supporting role in the indie Charlie, produced by Michael Scordakis and a co-starring role in the Almaden Films production of The Moretti Brothers.

 Dave graduated cum laude from Cal State East Bay with B.A. in Mass Communications in 2009.
-He is married to his beautiful wife Cheryl and the couple has two children: daughter Shelby is a former college soccer player and 2012 graduate of UC Riverside and son Hunter is an aspiring musician attending Cal State Fullerton.
+He is married to his beautiful wife Cheryl and the couple has two children: daughter Shelby is a former college soccer player and 2012 graduate of UC Riverside and son Hunter is an aspiring musician who graduated from Cal State Fullerton in May 2018.